Uranus vs Neptune – planet comparison

 Does Uranus have rings?

 Yes, Uranus also has rings around it.
-Moreover, all the four gas giants – Jupiter, Saturn, Uranus, and Neptune have rings.
+Moreover, all four gas giants have rings.

 Does Neptune have rings?

-Yes, Neptune have at least 5 main rings.
-The rings of Neptune are very faint made of small rocks and dust.
+Yes, Neptune has at least five main rings.
+These rings are very faint and are made up of small rocks and dust particles.

 Which planet is more dense?